iiot2k/call_cpp_from_nodejs/setup.md

 On Left-Top side of Visual Studio Code you see four rectangle.
 One flees.<br>
 Here you can install Visual Studio Code extensions.<br>
 Install Microsoft extension for C/C++.<br>
-If you open a file, Visual Studio Code ask you for install the extensions<br>
+If you open a file, Visual Studio Code ask you for install the recommended<br>
-depends on file extension.<br>
+extensions for this file type.<br>
 You can install this extensions or when not needed skip it.<br>

 ![VSC Extension](/images/vsextension.png "VSC Extension")